microsoft/Document-Knowledge-Mining-Solution-Accelerator/docs/DeploymentGuide.md

 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
 ```

+## Step 3: Configure Deployment Settings

+Review the configuration options below.
+You can customize any settings that meet your needs, or leave them as defaults to proceed with a standard deployment.

 ### 3.1 Choose Deployment Type (Optional)

 | **Aspect** | **Development/Testing (Default)** | **Production** |